molloy-lab/ck-phylo-workshop/day1/activityC.md

 Activity C: Run quartet-based summary methods
 ===

-Now let's reconstruct a species tree from gene trees simulated under the model species tree below.
+In activities A and B, you used a model species tree; however, in practice, you will need to reconstruct it from data.
+Let's reconstruct a species tree from 10,000 (!) gene trees simulated under the model species tree below.

 <p align="center">
 <img src="images/model-species-tree-v2-annotated_low.jpg" alt="model" width="100%" height="auto"/>